smguilia/overview-1/ibm-cloud-platform.md

 ## {{site.data.keyword.Bluemix_notm}} catalog
 {: #catalog}

-{{site.data.keyword.Bluemix_notm}} provides a full-stack, public cloud platform with a variety of products in the catalog, including compute, storage, and networking options, end-to-end developer solutions for app development, testing and deployment, security management services, traditional and open-source databases, and cloud-native services.
+{{site.data.keyword.Bluemix_notm}} provides a full-stack, public cloud platform with a variety of products in the catalog, including options for compute, storage, networking, end-to-end developer solutions for app development, testing and deployment, security management services, traditional and open source databases, and cloud-native services.
 You can find all of these services on the Services tab in the catalog.
 The lifecycle and operations of these services are the responsibility of {{site.data.keyword.IBM_notm}}.

 The Software tab includes a growing catalog of software products, including [Cloud Paks](https://www.youtube.com/watch?v=DzFhhSR8SSs){: external}, [starter kits](/docs/apps?topic=apps-starter-kits), Terraform-based templates, and [Helm charts](https://www.ibm.com/cloud/blog/announcements/bitnami-application-catalog-now-available-within-ibm-cloud){: external}.
 Even though you're responsible for the lifecycle management, deployment, and configuration of these software products on your own compute resources, you can take advantage of a simplified installation process that helps you to get up and running quickly.